What is equivalence and why should I care?

 So now, the more contentious issue of sensitivity or ISO equivalence.

-Here we have all four cameras set to the same aperture, the same ISO and shutter speed (F2, ISO 200, 1/1.3sec).
+Here we have all four cameras set to the same f-number, the same ISO and shutter speed (F2, ISO 200, 1/1.3sec).
 We're using a low light scene because this is where equivalence is most likely to be able to predict performance.
-By comparison, in good light, the generally larger pixels of a large sensor will tend to give cleaner images, without any dependence on aperture.
+By comparison, in good light, the large sensor's ability to commit more surface area to each region of the image will tend to give cleaner images, without any dependence on aperture.

 You won't be surprised to see that the camera with the largest sensor does better.
 The question is, does it do better in proportion to how much larger it is?